How SMCI (Super Micro Computer) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Most revenue flows into gross profit, with cost of revenue (hardware and manufacturing) taking the largest chunk.
+• Most revenue flows into gross profit, with cost of revenue (component and manufacturing costs) taking the largest chunk.

 • Even after large R&D investments, 3.4% of revenue drops to the bottom line.